Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics have a 6-4 record against the spread while going 6-4 overall in their last 10 games.
+- The Celtics have a 5-5 record against the spread while finishing 5-5 overall in their last 10 games.

-- The Celtics have gone over the total in seven of their last 10 outings.
+- In their past 10 contests, the Celtics have hit the over seven times.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.